plone/training/ttw/rapido.rst

         </li>
     </ul>

-The current Rapido context is available in the :py:obj:`context` object:
+The current Rapido context is available in the :obj:`context` object:

 .. code-block:: html